bhumit/bhumit.github.io/_posts/2015-03-29-mining-git-history.md

     }
 }
 ```

+Anyhow, I hope you enjoyed reading this.
+Feel free to comment any suggestions you have or as matter of fact anything you want to ask me.
+Cya next time!

   [1]: http://swerl.tudelft.nl/twiki/pub/Main/KoenEgelink/Masters_Thesis_Koen_Egelink_PUBLIC_BANNER.pdf "K. Egelink, Multi-Version Software Analysis to Detect Architectural Mismatches."
   [2]: http://www.amazon.co.uk/The-Pragmatic-Programmer-Andrew-Hunt/dp/020161622X "A. Hunt and D. Thomas, The Pragmatic Programmer: From Journeyman to Master."